ashur/eleventy-plugin-add-remote-data/README.md

 });
 ```

-Options for individual endpoints will be merged default options, allowing you to fine-tune just the properties you need.
+Options for individual endpoints will be merged with default options, allowing you to fine-tune just the properties you need.

 ### Type